Why Many Doctors Don’t Believe Chronic Lyme Disease

 Clinical Takeaway

-Chronic Lyme disease is dismissed not because patients are wrong, but because the medical system struggles to address complex, persistent illness.
+Chronic Lyme disease is often dismissed not because patients are wrong, but because the medical system struggles to address complex chronic illness that falls outside established frameworks.

 You are not imagining your symptoms.
-You deserve care, investigation, and respect.
+You deserve investigation, respect, and ongoing care.

 If you are still searching for answers, do not give up.
 Recovery is possible.